rmlmcfadden/rmlmcfadden.github.io/musr/conferences.md

 # Conferences
 {: .no_toc }

-Here I compile a list the past and future International Conferences on Muon Spin Rotation, Relaxation and Resonance (μSR).
+Here I compile a list of all past and future
+<i>International Conferences on Muon Spin Rotation, Relaxation and Resonance (μSR)</i>.

 A link to each conference website and published proceedings are included, if available.